-Our primary competitors include the following:

-- EV and PHEVs.
-We compete primarily with LG Chem, Samsung, SK Innovation, Hitachi, Panasonic, Johnson Controls, SAFT and others. - Marine.
-We compete primarily with Siemens, Corvus, SAFT and some of the competitors from the EV/PHEV market.
+Our primary competitors include LG Chem, Samsung, SK Innovation, Hitachi, Panasonic, Johnson Controls, SAFT and others.

 Separator

 Our primary competition in the separator market is from Polypore, Asahi Kaisei, Entek, Sumitomo, Ube, Toray and others.

 To compete successfully, we intend to continue to build on the advantages offered by our technology.
 In addition, our sales and marketing teams continuously target new major customers.